google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/service-worker/lifecycle.md

 </div>
 </div>

-Let's say we changed our service worker script to responded with a picture of a horse rather than a cat:
+Let's say we changed our service worker script to respond with a picture of a horse rather than a cat:

     const expectedCaches = ['static-v2'];